StarRocks/starrocks/docs/en/quick_start/shared-nothing.md

 ### curl

-curl is used to issue the data load job to StarRocks, and to download the datasets.
+`curl` is used to issue the data load job to StarRocks, and to download the datasets.
 Check to see if you have it installed by running `curl` or `curl.exe` at your OS prompt.
 If curl is not installed, [get curl here](https://curl.se/dlwiz/?type=bin).

+---

 ## Launch StarRocks